Erica Yang

 Being proactive means taking responsibility for your actions and making decisions based on certain principles and values rather than emotions or external circumstances.

 To gain positive thinking, the children first need to feel themselves in a safe environment - that is, they can make mistakes in this environment, post their point of view, discuss with a partner, and reflect together with a goal of make progression.
-In Huili Nursery, these discussions often happen during the morning meetings, group tasks, and end of day reflection time.
+In Hiba Nursery, these discussions often happen during the morning meetings, group tasks, and end of day reflection time.
 These opportunities place our children in a positive role, identifying and understanding the values and perceptions whilst showing openness and empathy to others' emotions and feelings.
 Finally, developing the habit of being proactive - solving problems rather than complaining about them.

 Start with the end